Ethical Management

 Whistleblowing System

-We have established a whistleblowing system and updated the contact information for reporting on our official website since September 30th, 2021.
-We ensure the confidentiality and protection of the whistleblower’s identity.
-The specific procedures for complaints and investigation are clearly stipulated in the “Implementation Measures for the Whistleblowing System” and updated on a regular basis.
+We have established a whistleblowing system on our official website since September 30, 2021.
+The designated unit responsible for receiving reports, the confidentiality and protection of whistleblowers, and the related complaint-handling and investigation procedures are clearly set out in the “Implementation Measures for the Whistleblowing System,” which are reviewed and updated on an ongoing basis.
+The system has continued to operate normally during this year; however, as of September 30, 2025, no whistleblowing reports have been received.

 Declaration and Commitment

-As of May 2023, all of our 9 board directors have signed the “Statement of Compliance with Ethical Management Policy” declaring their full adherence to the company’s “Code of Conduct”, “Ethical Corporate Management Best Practice Principles” and any related ethical management policies and regulations.
-Additionally, all 37 new employees who joined D-Link prior to the third quarter of 2024 have signed and agreed to comply with the “Code of Conduct”.
+As of May 2023, all nine of our directors have signed the “Statement of Compliance with the Ethical Management Policy”, declaring their full adherence to the Company’s “Ethical Corporate Management Best Practice Principles”, “Code of Conduct”, and all related ethical management policies and regulations.
+Additionally, as of September 30, 2025, a total of 33 new employees hired during this year have all signed and agreed to comply with the Company’s “Code of Conduct”.

 Supplier Compliance

-Our company includes clauses in procurement contracts with suppliers that require adherence to corporate social responsibilities and our ethical management policy.
-These contracts explicitly prohibit suppliers from offering or receiving bribes or other improper benefits to or from any of our personnel, for commercial or personal gain, or engaging in similar conduct.
-We further require all suppliers to sign an “Integrity and Anti-corruption Pledge” reiterating these stipulations and stating clearly that any such illegal activities will result in immediate contract termination.
-Prior to the third quarter of 2024, our company signed a total of 29 procurement contracts, all of which included these provisions.
-Additionally, our company did not receive any reports of bribery involving suppliers in 2024.
+Our company incorporates clauses in procurement contracts with suppliers requiring compliance with corporate social responsibility and our ethical management policy.
+These contracts expressly prohibit suppliers, for commercial or personal gain, from intending to or actually offering, giving, receiving, or accepting bribes or any other improper benefits to or from any of our personnel, or engaging in similar conduct.
+We further require all suppliers to sign an “Integrity and Anti-corruption Pledge” reaffirming these requirements and clearly stating that any such illegal activity will result in the Company’s immediate termination or rescission of the contract.
+As of prior to the forth quarter of 2025, our company had entered into a total of 11 procurement contracts, all of which included these provisions.
+In addition, our company did not receive any reports of supplier-related bribery in 2025.

 Political Contributions

-We have established “Guidelines for Political Contributions” to serve as a procedural and behavioral guide for legally managing political contributions.
-In 2024, our company did not make any political contributions.
+We have established the “Guidelines for Political Contributions” to serve as a procedural and behavioral guide for the lawful handling of political contributions.
+In 2025, our company did not make any political contributions.

 Anti-Corruption Assessment